ShahjamalMalik/TinyApp/README.md

 ## Getting Started

-- Install all dependices using the 'npm install' command.
+- Install all dependices using the `npm install` command.
-- Run the development web server using the 'node express_server.js' command.
+- Run the development web server using the `node express_server.js` command.